There are four Houses at De La Salle College:

 - Saint Mark’s (red)

-Houses play an important role in the co-curricula program by providing the structure by which students and staff can be involved in a range of enriching activities beyond the classroom.
+Houses play an important role in the co-curricular program by providing the structure by which students and staff can be involved in a range of enriching activities beyond the classroom.

 Saint Austin’s House